VanshSh/NextJsUdemyCourse/README.md

 ```

-## 141 Setting Up and using the parallel routes
+## 141 Setting Up and using the parallel routes (VERY IMPORTANT TOPIC)

 - Parallel Routes is a feature that allows you to render the content of 2 different route
 - We must add layout.js in the folder where we want to add the parallel routes.